Goal

 Re-engagement attempts

-The Re-engagement attempts section controls how persistently your agent follows up with a lead who stops replying, until they convert (e.g. book a meeting).
+The Re-engagement attempts section controls how persistently your agent follows up with a lead who stops replying, until it achieves the goal outcome or exhausts the attempts.

 With the values above, the agent re-contacts the lead up to 5 times.
 The first follow-up goes out 3 hours after the lead stops replying, and each later attempt is spaced at least 24 hours apart.
 If the lead still hasn’t replied after all 5 attempts, they are marked Lost.